castortech/mdbxjni/readme.md

 ### Using as a Maven Dependency

-You just nee to add the following dependency and repository to your Maven `pom.xml`.
+You just need to add the following dependency and repository to your Maven `pom.xml`.

     <dependencies>
       <dependency>